-There are an estimated 1.2 million Christians in Saudi Arabia.
-It’s a small percentage (3.4%) of the country’s total population of 35.3 million, the majority of whom are Muslim.
+There are an estimated 2.2 million Christians in Saudi Arabia.
+It’s around six per cent of the country’s total population of 35.8 million, the majority of whom are Muslim.

 Nevertheless, there have been some Saudi Christians in recent years who have been bold enough to share their faith, at great risk to their lives.

 “We thank God for His gifts, and for your standing with us and helping me to safety.
 I feel that today I can live again.”Adam, a believer who fled Saudi Arabia after being imprisoned for his faith

 Adam* grew up a Muslim.
 He comes from a Yemeni background but has spent most of his life in Saudi Arabia.
 When Eve*, his sister-in-law, became a Christian four years ago, her family asked Adam to convince her to return to Islam – but her faith inspired Adam to give his life to Jesus.

 Since then, Adam has faced multiple charges – including inciting others away from Islam and helping Eve to flee the country because of persecution – and has spent time in prison.
 Last July, he sent his family abroad while he battled the accusations.
 A month later, Adam was convinced to join them following a brutal attack that left him severely wounded and visibly discouraged.

 “I’d like to thank every brother and sister who prayed for me and contributed to getting us a place to live together,” Adam shares from a safe country where Open Doors local partners are helping the family settle.